Table of contentsConfirm your power is out Call your local utility company Check your plumbing Your power outage checklist

 Reset your thermostats and check your clocks.
 Your HVAC system may be affected by sudden outages, so it’s important to reset your thermostat once power has been restored.
 Even if your HVAC is fine, your thermostat will likely have reset itself to its default settings or timers, which could leave you with an unpleasant surprise on your energy bill if you don’t realize it.
 You should also reset your clocks, which will return to a default setting as well.

 Assemble an emergency kit.
-An emergency kit is important during power outages, as well as other events such as hurricanes.
+This step requires some preparation ahead of time but it can really pay off in the long run.
+An emergency kit is important during power outages, as well as other events such as hurricanes or tornadoes.
 Prepare your emergency kit with non-perishable food, water, extra batteries, medical supplies, extra clothes, and blankets.
 You will be very thankful to not have to find all of these items in the dark after the fact.

-With these easy steps in mind, you can prepare for power outages in advance.
-And while we can’t guarantee the power won’t go out at the worst time possible, we can promise that preparing ahead of time will make the inconvenience easier and safer for your home.
+With these steps in mind, you can prepare for power outages in advance and know what to do when it happens.
+And while we can’t guarantee the power won’t go out at the worst time possible, we can promise that preparing ahead of time and knowing how to protect yourself and your home will make the experience easier and safer.